 |Design and protection|

-The layout of the Patria AMV is divided in three main parts with the power pack at the front right of the hull, driver front left and the troops compartment at the rear.
+The layout of the Patria AMV is divided in three main parts with the power pack at the front right of the hull, the driver front left and the troop's compartment at the rear.
 A weapon station or turret can be mounted in the middle of the top hull.
-The Patria AMV can carry a total of 11 military personnel including driver, commander, gunner and 8 troops.
+The Patria AMV can carry a total of 11 military personnel including a driver, commander, gunner, and 8 troops.
 The commander hatch is located immediately on the back of the driver position.
-There is two more large hatches at the rear of the troops compartment roof.
+There is two more large hatches at the rear of the troop's compartment roof.
 The infantrymen can enter and leave the vehicle via a large door located at the rear of the hull that opens to the right.
-The rear door is fitted with small bullet proof window and one firing port.
+The rear door is fitted with small bulletproof windows and one firing port.
 The Patria AMV has a combat weight from 16,000 to 30,000 kg depending on the configuration with a maximum payload of 13,000 kg.
 The internal volume of the vehicle is 13m³.
-The hull of the Patria AMV is of all-welded steel construction that provides the crew and infantryman protection against firing of small arms and artillery shell splinters.
-The vehicle can be fitted with an additional passive armour to increase level of protection.
+The hull of the Patria AMV is of all-welded steel construction that provides the crew and infantryman protection against the firing of small arms and artillery shell splinters.
+The vehicle can be fitted with additional passive armor to increase the level of protection.
 The driver is provided with a single-piece hatch cover that opens to the rear and with a day periscope on the front, which can be replaced by a passive night vision device.
-The AMV has one of the best protection level in its class up to 30 mm APFSDS from frontal arc and mine blast protection up to 10 kg TNT under the wheels and the floor.
-The vehicle is fitted with modular ballistic protection to the customer specification up to a protection level against 30mm armour piercing APFSDS rounds.
+The AMV has one of the best protection levels in its class up to 30 mm APFSDS from the frontal arc and mine blast protection of up to 10 kg TNT under the wheels and the floor.
+The vehicle is fitted with modular ballistic protection to the customer specification up to a protection level against 30mm armor-piercing APFSDS rounds.